edunad/free-internet-break-filters/README.md

 Each repository would generate a unique key, including old and new ones.

 > "But this will break the website, for example github"
-- Github could then read the **repository key** and use it to display the corrected text.
+- Github could then read the **repository key** and use it to display the corrected text

 > "What about our local code?
 Or automated builds?"
 - The local code would never be affected, since it's **de-obfuscated** when pulled.
 Automated build services would use the **repository key**